---

 - execution performs `CALL*` or `EXTCODE*` to an address that is neither an existing contract nor a precompile, or to an address that uses an EIP-7702 delegation, except for `tx.sender` default-code behavior

-- if a `deploy` frame is present, its execution does not result in non-empty, non-delegated code being installed at `tx.sender`
+- if a `deploy` frame is present, its execution does not result in non-empty code being installed at `tx.sender` (either conventional contract code or an EIP-7702 delegation indicator)

 ##### Banned Opcodes